yvelikova/axway-open-docs/content/en/docs/apigtw_admin/general_rbac_ad_ldap.md

 This topic uses Microsoft Active Directory as an example LDAP repository.
 Other LDAP repositories such as Oracle Directory Server (formerly iPlanet and Sun Directory Server) and OpenLDAP are also supported.

-For an example of querying an Oracle Directory Server repository, see the **Retrieve Attributes from Directory Server** filter in [Create a test policy for LDAP authentication and RBAC](#configure-a-test-policy-for-ldap-authentication-and-RBAC).
+For an example of querying an Oracle Directory Server repository, see the **Retrieve Attributes from Directory Server** filter in [Configure a test policy for LDAP authentication and RBAC](#config-test-policy).
 For details on using OpenLDAP, see [Authentication and RBAC with OpenLDAP](/docs/apigtw_admin/general_rbac_openldap).

-## Configure a test policy for LDAP authentication and RBAC
+## Configure a test policy for LDAP authentication and RBAC {#config-test-policy}

 To avoid locking yourself out of Policy Studio, you can configure an example test policy for LDAP authentication and RBAC, which is invoked when a test URI is called on the server (and not a management services URI).
 Policy Studio provides an example policy named **Protect Management Interfaces (LDAP)** when the Admin Node Manager configuration is loaded.